ashdevcore/interview-assignment/README.md

 ## Overview
 You are tasked to build a kanban board on a web application for the development team to manage their development tasks.
 The kanban board consists of 4 main columns, Backlog, To Do, Ongoing and Done.

+Please choose from Frontend or Backend Assignment, End to End full stack solution also welcomed.
+Please submit your codebase to GitHub (include commit history and comment) and send back to us.

+**Bonus**: A live demo deployment on cloud platform.
+E.g. AWS, Azure, GCP, Alibaba Cloud or Heroku.

-User Stories for Kanban Board Web Application
+## User Stories for Kanban Board Web Application

 | Story                                                                                     | Acceptance Criteria                                                                                                                                                                                                                                                                                                                                                                                    | Required |
 |-------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|